nicholasgriffintn/fosdem-pwa/README.md

 - [ ] Make Fosdem PWA a PWA again
 - [ ] Images are loading in on the homepage with layout shift
-- [ ] Test the event streams somehow

 ## Contributing